 For a list of standard cybersecurity measures, read: COVID-19: How to Keep Employees Cyber-Safe While Working From Home.
 But for more comprehensive guidance, consult a licensed broker—like PROLINK.

 With nearly 40 years of experience, we’ve seen it all—privacy breaches, laws, amendments, and more.
-PROLINK can help you plan and protect with a tailored cyber risk management approach and a comprehensive Data Security and Privacy Breach Insurance policy unique to your business needs.
+PROLINK can help you plan and protect with a tailored cyber risk management approach and a comprehensive Data Security & Privacy Breach Insurance policy unique to your business needs.

-To learn more about your cyber exposures, connect with PROLINK today or watch our video: What kind of businesses don’t need cyber insurance?
+To learn more about your cyber exposures, connect with PROLINK today or watch our video: What kind of businesses don’t need Cyber Insurance?